Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina by Credit Score

-Homeowners in North Carolina with poor credit scores pay an average annual premium of $8,370 for homeowners insurance, which is $4,987 more than the state average of $3,383.
-Conversely, those with excellent credit enjoy rates that average $2,757 annually, saving them $626 below the state average.
-Credit scores impact rates as insurers use them to gauge the risk of potential claims.
+Homeowners in North Carolina with poor credit scores pay an average annual premium of $8,370 for homeowners insurance, $4,987 more than the state average of $3,383.
+Those with excellent credit pay $2,757 annually, saving $626 below the state average.
+Credit scores impact rates because insurers use them to gauge claim risk.

-While immediate improvement of your credit score may not be feasible, gradual enhancements can lead to lower insurance rates over time.
-In the interim, it's worthwhile to compare insurers to identify cost savings.
-In less than 15 minutes, you can see which North Carolina home insurance policy is cheapest by reviewing different quotes.
+While immediate credit score improvement may not be possible, gradual improvements lower insurance rates over time.
+Also compare insurers to find savings.
+In less than 15 minutes, you can see which North Carolina home insurance policy is cheapest by reviewing quotes.

 Average Annual Home Insurance Premium in NJ by Credit Rating